 Use Fluzone as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- An extra patient leaflet is available with some brands of Fluzone.
+- An extra patient leaflet is available with Fluzone.
 Talk to your pharmacist if you have questions about this information.

 - Fluzone is usually given once a year in September, October, or November.

 - Fluzone is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - Some children may need to receive more than 1 dose of Fluzone.
 Discuss your child's flu vaccine history with your doctor.
 Be sure to follow the vaccination schedule provided by your doctor.

 - Do not use Fluzone if it has been frozen, contains particles, is cloudy or discolored, or if the vial or syringe is cracked or damaged.

 - If you miss a dose of Fluzone, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use Fluzone.